 film franchise starring Christopher

-Reeve as evidenced by its portrayal of a bumbling Clark
+Reeve as evidenced by its portrayal of a bumbling Clark Kent to distinguish

-Williams’ “Superman March”.
+version of John Williams’ “Superman March”.
+It also paid

-Superman’s constant utterance of “Up, up and away!” whenever he took flight.
+“Up, up and away!” whenever he took flight.

-Superman flying with roboticized Lois and Jimmy. |
+Superman flying with roboticized Lois and Jimmy.

 Wolfman